 Harvard Memorial Hall is a majestic building even on the outside, but going inside the Sanders Theatre requires a pass, and Annenberg Hall is only accessible to Harvard College freshmen on most days.
 However, if you’re a Harvard student, keep on the lookout for special lectures that you can get a pass for.
 And Annenberg may allow Harvard students to enter on special days, too.

 Memorial Hall is yet another iconic building in Harvard University.
 Constructed in 1878, the building is located at the junction of Cambridge, Kirkland, and Quincy Streets.
 With its high Victorian Gothic architectural style, Harvard Memorial Hall has many stained glass windows, ribbed vaults, spires and pointed arches.

-Also called Mem Hall or just ‘Mem’ by the students, the building used to be the background of the John Harvard Statue in the early 1920s and before.
+The students also call it Mem Hall or just ‘Mem’.
+In the early 1920s and before, the building was the background of the John Harvard Statue.
 Harvard Memorial Hall houses three parts: Sanders Theatre, Annenberg Hall and Memorial Transept.

 Memorial Transept is a vault that anyone can enter, and is serves as the congregation space or vestibule for Sanders Theatre.
 It has a high vaulted ceiling and large stained-glass windows above the entrance on either side.
-Great place to take pictures, if only it were better lit.
+Great place to take pictures, but it has low-lighting!
 Still, it makes for pretty rad pics.
 All these are some I took on my first day at campus!

 The Sanders Theatre is Harvard University’s largest indoor space, located on the upper level of Harvard Memorial Hall .
 Used for lectures, concerts and most notably the annual graduation ceremony for Harvard College students, Sanders is where they receive their diplomas.